mehulagg/gitlab/doc/development/testing_guide/frontend_testing.md

 })
 ```

-This will create two snapshots for you.
-Important to decide is, which of the snapshots provides more value.
+The above test will create two snapshots, what's important is to decide which of the snapshots provide more value for the codebase safety i.e. if one of these snapshots changes, does that highlight a possible un-wanted break in the codebase?
+This can help catch unexpected changes if something in an underlying dependencies changes without our knowledge.

 ### Pros and Cons